Juniper/py-junos-eznc/docs/device.md

 ### Opening a Connection

 To create a _Device_ variable you must provide at least the target host-name.
-You can optionally provide the user name, and if omitted will default to the `$USER` environment value.
-You can optinally provide a password, and if omitted will assume that ssh-keys are enforce.
+You can optionally provide the user name, and if omitted will default to the _$USER_ environment value.
+You can optinally provide a password, and if omitted will assume that ssh-keys are active.
+The following code illustrates 3 ways to access the same device.

 ````python
 from jnpr.junos import Device